 - there is an older version on the hosting server, so the user is not aware that there is a newer version of your app available

-- simple, but very common reason: the user is to lazy to look for the new version :P; because it’s easier to simply select the ‘update’ option in your application, it may work for lazy users
+- simple, but very common reason: the user is too lazy to look for the new version :P; and because it’s easier to simply select the ‘update’ option in your application, it may work for lazy users

 Beside those reasons this is a nice, small feature we can practice our c# programming skills on :).
 At least for me, because I’ve spent last two years mainly developing server modules in Python.
 Two major subjects are: